rp729/07-Network-Programming/osi-layer-7/dig.md

-# ig - replacement for nslookup
+# Dig - replacement for nslookup

 Dig is a better DNS query tool.
 It will soon replace nslookup altogether.
 Comes standard for Linux and Unix.